garethgriffiths-sandboxes/vue-sandbox/README.md

 # vue-sandbox
-Nothing special just a place to experiment and share new ideas using Vue.
+A place to experiment and share new ideas using Vue.